AnhDuc2000/test-jenkins/.github/ISSUE_TEMPLATE/remove-disable-the-user-account.md

 name: Request to remove or disable a user account
 about: Request to remove or disable a user account
 title: 'Request to remove or disable the user account: NAME HERE'
-labels: "remove or disable the user account"
+labels: remove or disable the user account
 assignees: ''

 ---

 This request is for removing or disabling the user account